javiabellan/biblia/docs/tools/bash_scripting.md

 ls -l | tail -n2 >  hello.txt # Pipe and file writting
-ls | xargs rm  # | xargs is when the inputs is IN THE ARGUMENTS rm $(ls)       # same of above
+ls | xargs rm  # | xargs is when the inputs is IN THE ARGUMENTS rm $(ls)       # same of above cmd1 |& cmd1   #  command1's stdout AND stderr is redirected to command2's stdin
 ```

 ### Named Pipes: `mkfifo`